Manidills/PERN/README.md

 PERN (Postgres,Express,React,Node js)

 Its a simple Reminder web app that save our notes.
-Tried to implement the CURD operation in this app using node js.
+Tried to implement the CRUD operation in this app using node js.

 Features:
 1. search bar